-The housing stock of Blaine County is aging, and some limited need exists for preservation or rehabilitation of existing housing, and potentially some limited housing need for special needs populations, though we note that the senior population of the county is not projected to increase significantly in the near future.
-But a relatively small amount of housing, particularly reasonably affordable housing for households earning less than area median income, would likely be beneficial to the needs of households, particularly renters and owners that are cost overburdened.
+The housing stock of Tillman County is aging, and some limited need exists for preservation or rehabilitation of existing housing, and potentially some limited housing need for special needs populations; we note that the senior population of the county is projected to increase 0.92% per year over the next five years, and that 19.98% of the county's population has one or more disabilities (compared with 15.59% statewide).
+A relatively small amount of housing, particularly reasonably affordable housing for households earning less than area median income, would likely be beneficial to the needs of households, particularly renters and owners that are cost overburdened.